eastbanctechru/right-angled/README.md

 # Current Status
-JIT and AOT modes works well.
+`right-angled` works well in JIT and AOT modes.
 Waiting the merge of Angular Universal into the Angular repo to implement server side rendering support.

 # right-angled - lightweight building kit for angular2 data grids